aryan68125/Sudoku-solver/README.md

 # Sudoku-solver
-Solve sudoku with a touch of a button
+Solve sudoku with a touch of a button (Work in progress)